 The merger agreement contains customary covenants, including covenants prohibiting Moody I and its subsidiaries and representatives from soliciting, providing information with respect to or entering into discussions concerning proposals relating to alternative business combination transactions, subject to certain limited exceptions.
-However, under the terms of the merger agreement, during the period that began on November 16, 2016 and continued until 11:59 p.m.
+However, under the terms of the merger agreement, during the period beginning on November 16, 2016 and continuing until 11:59 p.m.
 New York City time on December 31, 2016, or the go shop period end time, Moody I had the right to initiate, solicit, provide information and enter into discussions concerning proposals relating to alternative business combination transactions.
-Additionally, for up to five business days after the go shop period end time, Moody I had the right to continue to participate in such discussions with certain other parties, each referred to as a "go shop bidder," and could have, subject to certain conditions set forth in the merger agreement regarding the proposal made by such go shop bidder, terminated the merger agreement and entered into an agreement with a go shop bidder with respect to the proposal made by such go shop bidder.
-None of the parties contacted during the go shop period end time.
+Additionally, for up to five business days after the go shop period end time, Moody I had the right to continue to participate in such discussions with certain other parties, each referred to as a "go shop bidder," and could, subject to certain conditions set forth in the merger agreement regarding the proposal made by such go shop bidder.
+None of the parties contacted during the go shop process submitted a proposal that was deemed an "acquisition proposal" under the merger agreement to Moody I prior to the go shop period end time.

 Concurrently with the entry into the merger agreement, we, Moody I, Moody I OP, Moody I advisor, Moody National Realty Company, LP, or Moody National, and Moody OP Holdings I, LLC, or OP Holdings, the holder of all of the outstanding special partnership units in Moody I OP, entered into a termination agreement, or the termination agreement.
 Pursuant to the termination agreement, at the effective time of the mergers, the amended and restated advisory agreement, dated August 14, 2009, among Moody I, Moody I OP, Moody I advisor and Moody National will be terminated and Moody I will pay Moody I advisor a payment of \$5,580,685, or the Moody I advisor payment.
-The Moody I advisor payment was a negotiated amount that represents a reduction in the disposition fee to which the Moody I advisor could have been entitled and a waiver of any other contractual termination fee that the Moody I advisor would have been due under the advisory agreement provides that at the effective time of the partnership merger and in accordance with the terms of the limited partnership agreement of Moody I OP, Moody I OP Holdings an amount not to exceed \$613,751, or the promote payment.
+The Moody I advisor payment is a negotiated amount that represents a reduction in the disposition fee to which the Moody I advisor could have been entitled and a waiver of any other contractual termination fee that the Moody I advisor would have been due under the advisory agreement provides that at the effective time of the partnership merger and in accordance with the terms of the limited partnership agreement of Moody I OP, Moody I OP Holdings an amount not to exceed \$613,751, or the promote payment.
 In the event that the merger agreement is terminated prior to the consummation of the mergers, the termination agreement will automatically terminate and be of no further effect and no Moody I advisor payment or promote payment will be owed and payable.

-Also concurrently with the entry into the merger agreement, we, our operating partnership and our advisor entered into an amended and restated advisory agreement, or the amended and restated advisory agreement, which will become effective concurrently with the effective time of the mergers.
-Pursuant to the amended and restated advisory agreement, we will be obligated to pay our advisor an acquisition fee of 1.5% of the aggregate cash consideration paid in the merger.
-However, during the first year following the consummation of the mergers, if we sell a property that was previously owned by Moody I, then any disposition fee to which our advisor would be entitled under the amended and restated advisory agreement will be reduced by an amount equal to the portion of the Moody I advisor payment attributable to such property.
+Pursuant to certain provisions of our advisory agreement that will only become effective if the mergers are consummated, we will be obligated to pay our advisor an acquisition fee of 1.5% of the aggregate cash consideration paid in the merger.
+However, during the first year following the consummation of the mergers, if we sell a property that was previously owned by Moody I, then any disposition fee to which our advisor would be entitled under the advisory agreement will be reduced by an amount equal to the portion of the Moody I advisor payment attributable to such property.